System Upgrade

 PLEASE NOTE:

-If you would like to change the joint accountholder on your accounts(s), visit a branch prior to the system upgrade.
+If you would like to change the joint accountholder on your accounts(s), visit a branch.
 Signatures from all owners are required to make ownership changes.
-You will also be able to make those changes after the system upgrade.

 Statements